microsoft/pxt-arcade/docs/test/tutorials/chase-the-pizza.md

 ## {Step 8}

-- :mouse pointer: Draw your sprite by clicking the empty grey square inside <br/> ``||variables(noclick):set [pizza] to sprite [ ] of kind [Food]||`` <br/>
+- :mouse pointer: Choose your pizza by clicking the empty grey square inside <br/> ``||variables(noclick):set [pizza] to sprite [ ] of kind [Food]||`` <br/>
 to open the **Sprite Editor**.